 Delegates are required to attend all sessions in accordance with the course programme (regardless of the delivery method undertaken) to achieve the necessary learning objectives to qualify for the certificate.
-If this is not possible, the delegate must enrol on a new course and retake the full five-day course.
+If this is not possible, the delegate must enrol on a new, full five-day course.
 Refer to the Quality assurance requirements for information on what to do in extenuating circumstances.